wp-plugins/klan1-functions/readme.txt

 `string k1_get_post_thumb_url(int $post_id)`

 This function return the URL for the FEATURED IMAGE (full sized) defined in a POST/PAGE.
-If not defined returns the FIRST image if there is at least one.
+If is not defined returns the FIRST image if there is at least one.

-Returns NULL if no images (jpg,png,gif) attachments.
+Returns NULL if no jpg,png or gif images as attachments.

 **USAGE EXAMPLE**